handcrafted furniture made in maine

 Brian Reid (Rockland) and Howard Hatch (Augusta) are the current primary instructors.
 Each donates their time of approximately 15 hours per month to teach every Sunday towards this program.
 Dylan Fuller (Thomaston) serves as a backup.

-Almost $20,000 of prisoner furniture has been sold by The Gallery at Somes Sound since inception of the program.
+Upwards of $30,000 of prisoner furniture has been sold by The Gallery at Somes Sound since inception of the program.
 One-third of the monies received for furniture sales goes directly to the inmates, one-third is reimbursed to AFMI and remaining one-third is returned to the Maine State Prison Industries Program for materials and supplies.

 Brian continues to seek support.
 Your generous tax deductible contribution helps with wood materials, tools or machine equipment purchases that advances students' skills and confidence.